Site founded Sept. 1, 2000. We passed 1.5 million page views on March 3, 2007

 Search entire site

-(bullet) Can you help?
-We welcome correction and criticism.
+(bullet) Remember; we welcome correction & criticism.

 (bullet) Please report any broken links or files that do not open and we will send you the correct link.
-With more than 550 features, we depend on your report.
+With more than 700 features, we depend on your report.
 Thank you.
+And do not give up if you find a link that seems to be closed.
+Just put the subject in the search box below.
+The story may have been moved to our new domain.
+Or just ask us and we will guide you to it.

-(bullet) Read about how you can order CDs that include our photo features from the first five years of our Subscribers Edition.
+(bullet) Read about how you can order CDs that include our photo features from the first ten years of our Subscribers-paid online magazine.
 Perfect for gifts.
+Although it was delayed by our illness, it is due for completion in 2012.

 You can read the history websites about our prime sponsors

-Would you like information about how to join them?
+Would you like information about how to join them in advertising?

-(bullet) Oliver Hammer Clothes Shop at 817 Metcalf Street in downtown Sedro-Woolley, 82 years.
+(bullet) Oliver-Hammer Clothes Shop at 817 Metcalf Street in downtown Sedro-Woolley, 90 years continually in business.

 (bullet) Check out Sedro-Woolley First section for links to all stories and reasons to shop here first